-"Modeling the atmosphere is very difficult because there are so many different interactions that have to be considered.
+Modeling the atmosphere is very difficult because there are so many different interactions that have to be considered.
 It's like trying to put together a gigantic jigsaw puzzle.

-Castle studies the physical and chemical processes in Earth's upper atmosphere, roughly 60 to 120 kilometers above Earth.
+Castle studies the physical and chemical processes in Earth's upper atmosphere, roughly 60 to 120 kilometers above Earth’s surface.
 As in the lower atmosphere, levels of greenhouse gases such as carbon dioxide have increased in the upper atmosphere.
-The effect, however, is cooler temperatures.
+Rather than warming, however, their effect in the upper atmosphere is cooler temperatures.

 "Since the 1960s we've seen about a 12-degree Celsius decrease in temperature at altitudes of 300 kilometers," Castle says, which represents a significant change in a region that is normally very stable.
 Along with the temperature changes come shifts in atmospheric density.
 This rapid response to minute changes in greenhouse gas concentrations means that monitoring conditions in the upper atmosphere could provide an early indicator of climate-changing processes taking place in the lower atmosphere.